amchagas/open-hardware-supply/README.md

 ## Onboarding

-If you would like to contribute to this project you'll need to:
+If you would like to contribute to this project, please create an issue.

+## Old instructions (out of date)

 - Install [Zotero](https://www.zotero.org/) on your computer.
 - get access to the collection by visiting https://www.zotero.org/groups/2485390/osh_evolution and asking for access